galenlynch/OpenEphysLoader.jl/README.md

 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

 ## Project Status
-This package is tested against Julia `0.6`, `0.7`, `1.0`, `1.1`, and nightlies on Linux, OS X, and Windows.
+This package is tested against Julia `1.0`, `1`, and nightlies on Linux, OS X, and Windows.

-This package only supports reading from continuous files at the moment, with no immediate plans to support spike data.
+This package only supports reading from continuous files.

-## Contributing
-Contributions are welcome, as are feature requests and suggestions.

-Please open an issue if you encounter any problems.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: https://galenlynch.github.io/OpenEphysLoader.jl/latest